Man dead and three injured in Dublin city centre bus crash

 ESB and public lighting crews were also requested at the scene because a streetlight was downed in the crash.

-Bus Eireann said: “One of our vehicles was involved in an incident in the Talbot Street/North Earl Street area of Dublin city.
+The company’s chief executive Jean O’Sullivan said: “We are profoundly saddened by this tragic incident.

-“The vehicle was not in service at the time of the incident.
+“On behalf of everyone at Bus Eireann, I extend our deepest condolences to the family of the deceased, and our thoughts are with all those affected at this very difficult time.”

-“Emergency services and Bus Eireann personnel attended the scene.
-Bus Eireann is offering its full support to the relevant authorities and will provide any additional assistance required.”
+Bus Eireann said it is offering its full support to the relevant authorities as their investigations continue and will provide any additional assistance required.

 Tanaiste Simon Harris said he was “deeply saddened and shocked by the tragic bus crash in Dublin city centre this afternoon”.